hapax/hapax.github.io/assets/form.md

 and each atom is a tiny solar system, electrons whirring in their elaborate orbitals around a dense core of protons and neutrons.

-The old idea is that, from the properties of the neutrons, protons and electrons, we can infer everything else "upwards".
+From the properties of the neutrons, protons and electrons, it seems we can work our way upwards, and infer everything else.
+The laws of quantum mechanics and electromagnetism determine the orbital structure of the atom; the valence shell of the atom determines how it can combine with other atoms to form chemical; the structure and organisation of functional groups in the polymers gives it the properties that the industrial chemist, the cobbler, or the designer employ to make a shoe.
 Thus, some philosophers conclude, only electrons, protons, and neutrons exist.
-The rest follows, and can therefore be eliminated as unnecessary ontological baggage.
+The rest can be eliminated as unnecessary ontological baggage.
 This is called *eliminative reductionism*.
 It is a hardcore philosophy which does not believe in shoes.